-Modern states are organized around the language and cultural norms of the dominant groups that have historically constituted them.
-Members of minority cultural groups face barriers in pursuing their social practices in ways that members of dominant groups do not.
+Modern states are organized around the language and culture of the dominant groups that have historically constituted them.
+As a result, members of minority cultural groups face barriers in pursuing their social practices in ways that members of dominant groups do not.
 Some theorists argue for tolerating minority groups by leaving them free of state interference (Kukathas 1995, 2003).
 Others argue that mere toleration of group differences falls short of treating members of minority groups as equals; what is required is recognition and positive accommodation of minority group practices through what the leading theorist of multiculturalism Will Kymlicka has called “group-differentiated rights” (1995).
 Some group-differentiated rights are held by individual members of minority groups, as in the case of individuals who are granted exemptions from generally applicable laws in virtue of their religious beliefs or individuals who seek language accommodations in education and in voting.
 Other group-differentiated rights are held by the group qua group rather by its members severally; such rights are properly called “group rights,” as in the case of indigenous groups and minority nations, who claim the right of self-determination.
 In the latter respect, multiculturalism is closely allied with nationalism.

-Multiculturalism has been used as an umbrella term to characterize the moral and political claims of a wide range of marginalized groups, including African Americans, women, LGBT people, and people with disabilities (Glazer 1997, Hollinger 1995, Taylor 1992).
-This is true of the debates in the 1980s over whether and how to diversify school curricula to recognize the achievements of historically marginalized groups.
+Multiculturalism is part of a broader political movement for greater inclusion of marginalized groups, including African Americans, women, LGBTQ people, and people with disabilities (Glazer 1997, Hollinger 1995, Taylor 1992).
+This broader political movement is reflected in the “multiculturalism” debates in the 1980s over whether and how to diversify school curricula to recognize the achievements of historically marginalized groups.
 But the more specific focus of contemporary theories of multiculturalism is the recognition and inclusion of minority groups defined primarily in terms of ethnicity, nationality, and religion.
-The main concern of contemporary multiculturalism are immigrants who are ethnic and religious minorities (e.g. Latinos in the U.S., Muslims in Western Europe), minority nations (e.g. Catalans, Basque, Welsh, Québécois), and indigenous peoples (e.g. Native peoples and indigenous groups in Canada, the U.S., Australia, and New Zealand).
-As we shall see, the variety of prescriptive claims go beyond the issue of representation in school curricula.
+The main concern of contemporary multiculturalism are immigrants who are ethnic and religious minorities (e.g. Latinx people in the U.S., Muslims in Western Europe), minority nations (e.g. the Basque, Catalans, Québécois, Welsh) and indigenous peoples (e.g. Native peoples and indigenous groups in Canada, the U.S., Australia, and New Zealand).

 - 1. The claims of multiculturalism